layonferreira/leanModal.js/README.md

 This is a fork of [FinelySliced LeanModal](https://github.com/FinelySliced/leanModal.js).
-This fork, adds a option to initialise the modal without a link.
+This fork, adds a option to initialise the modal without a link and close it.

 ## Example